Veteran 10-year-old Ihtsahymn entered the...

 Doncaster Mile History

-First held in 1865 when Dundee took out the winning title, the Doncaster Mile’s fastest race time (since 1930) was recorded in 1979 by Belmura Lad with 1:33.7.
-The slowest race time recorded was 1:45.25 by Tuhitarata in 1942.
-The race was officially changed to its current title of the Doncaster Mile in 2010.
+First held in 1865 when Dundee took out the winning title.
+The race was officially changed to its current title of the Doncaster Mile in 2010 having previously been known as the Doncaster Handicap.

 Many champion horses have won the classic over the years and notable Doncaster Mile winners include Wakeful (1901), Chatham (1934), Cuddle (1936), Tudor Hill (1959-1960), Gunsynd (1972), Emancipation (1983), Super Impose (1990-1991), Sunline (1999 & 2002), Grand Armee (2003), More Joyous (2012) and Winx (2016).